temple-geography/GUS-5073-Geovisualization/lecture7 - Leaflet/tutorial.md

 myDataPoint.bindPopup("<h3>Temple University</h3><p>Philadelphia, PA<br>Information about Temple University.</p>");
 ```

+The above statement will add a marker, add to the map instance, and add a popup.

 #### 5. Add a line to the map instance

+You can also add a line to the map instance.
+This is also very similar.
 ```js
 // create a polyline
 var myDataLine = L.polyline([[40.080922, -75.207875],